DANS-KNAW/dans-datastation-architecture/docs/deposit-directory.md

 | `state.label`         |                                                                | A label indicating the current<br/> state of the deposit                                                     |
 | `state.description`   |                                                                | A human readable description of <br/>the state or an error message, <br/>if `state.label` indicates an error |

-Application may use additional properties.
+Applications may use additional properties.

 [bag]: https://tools.ietf.org/html/rfc8493